Early Help Co-ordinator.3028

 Working Pattern: Full time

-First Contact is the first point of contact for all new contacts about children, young people and their families.
-We help vulnerable children who may benefit from early help services as well as children in need of social work support, protection and your role will be to receive referrals , gather information, signpost to services and make recommendations about thresholds for intervention.
+First Contact is the first point of contact for all new support request for children, young people and their families.
+We help vulnerable children who may benefit from early help services as well as children in need of social work support, protection and your role will be to receive referrals, gather information, signpost to services and make recommendations about thresholds for intervention for Early Help referrals.

-The Early Help Hub process is a key part of Northumberlands Early Help offer.
-You will have a significant role in coordinating support for the Hub referrals the local authority receives.
+Early Help First Contact is a key part of Northumberlands Early Help offer.
+You will have a significant role in coordinating support for the Early Help Support Requests the local authority receives.
 These referrals come from a wide range of services such as; school, GP’s, police, social care, families.

-We are looking for someone who has a real passion and understanding of early help and universal services to provide a coordination role to our multi agency locality hubs in the Central and North areas of the county.
+We are looking for someone who has a real passion and understanding of early help and universal services to provide a coordination role to our multi agency First Contact Team.

 The successful candidate will need to have a new DBS / or show their current DBS if the update service has been used, as part of the normal recruitment process.

-You will care enough to want to make a difference - every day, will be passionate about maximising a child’s life chances to improve their overall outcomes.
+You will care enough to want to make a difference - every day.

 If your skill-set includes the above, come and join a progressive and innovative organisation which values all of our employees.